 F.1.11.2 Concurrently Employed Adjunct Faculty.

 Staff and faculty without a teaching load may seek adjunct faculty employment.
 Course assignments will originate from the department head with the employee and department head filling out a Concurrent Employment Form that then goes to the employee’s supervisor for approval.
 The employee and supervisor will discuss the adjunct teaching assignment, including agreeing on the number of credit hours.
 All concurrent adjunct assignments must be approved by the supervisor with input from the employee.
-Concurrently employed adjunct faculty must also fill out the concurrent employment form every semester, which can be found on My.UAFS under Human Resources - Documents - Compensation.
+Concurrently employed adjunct faculty must also fill out the concurrent employment form every semester, which must be obtained from the Office of Human Resoures.
 Assignments for concurrently employed adjunct faculty should follow the credit hour restrictions for adjunct faculty, which are not to exceed 10 credit hours per semester or 20 credit hours per calendar and fiscal year.

 F.1.11.3 Adjunct Faculty Pay Notification.